Panjaksli/LazyVal/README.md

 std::vector<float> v = t;
 ```
 ## Basics
 The size is always equal to the smallest vector in the whole expression tree.
-Scalars are applied to all elements, but don't affect the resulting size.
+Scalars apply to all elements, but don't affect the size.
 For forced evaluation or conversion, please use either conversion operator or eval<T>() member method.
 If you want to apply a lambda over 1 - 3 operands, use map() functions.
 Ternary operator is possible using cond() function.